lfore888/105-unit-3/README.md

 This chart visualizes the data for children in poverty by region

 ![drinking](https://user-images.githubusercontent.com/118320733/203082136-f2710a50-e8f3-4125-b049-71632afc8ca3.png)
-This chart shows a positive trend of escessive drinking in correlation to alchohol-impaired driving deaths
+This chart shows a positive trend of excessive drinking in correlation to alchohol-impaired driving deaths

 ![ym23k-](https://user-images.githubusercontent.com/118320733/203082146-dbf3bda9-c93b-4391-b8c7-5c7b868c2895.png)
 This chart shows a negative trend of access to excersice opportunities to adult obesity